UW-Hydro/VIC/README.txt

 	output files are checked to ensure that the filenames have been specified.
 In addition, SOIL_DIR and RESULT_DIR no longer require a trailing "/"; a "/" is automatically appended when constructing the soil parameter filename or results filename.
+Also, makes sure that N_OUTFILES matches number of output files actually defined in the global param file.
 TJB

 Incorrect soil ice fractions for the case when FROZEN_SOIL = TRUE and